 US Patent 7,428,700

 Filed: July 28, 2003

 Vision-based document segmentation identifies one or more portions of semantic content of a document.
 The one or more portions are identified by identifying a plurality of visual blocks in the document and detecting one or more separators between the visual blocks of the plurality of visual blocks.

 A content structure for the document is constructed based at least in part on the plurality of visual blocks and the one or more separators, and the content structure identifies the one or more portions of semantic content of the document.
 The content structure obtained using the vision-based document segmentation can optionally be used during document retrieval.

 We’re fortunate that we have the two papers I listed above to help us cut through some of the language of the patent, with some very helpful illustrations.

 I’m going to skim over a lot of the details in the patent and try to keep this post fairly simple because of that.

 Finding Blocks and Separators for Blocks Visually

-One of the first steps in VIPS is to try to break a page down into visual blocks, based upon visual cues within the document, such as:
+One of the first steps in Vision based document segmentation is to try to break a page down into visual blocks, based upon visual cues within the document, such as:

 - Font sizes and/or types